Exploring Montgomery Vermont

 Three of the covered bridges (CB) are within minutes of each other near the center of Montgomery and just off North Main Street.
 (Longley, Fuller, and Comstock).

-A fourth, the Creamery Covered Bridge/Hill West CB/Crystal CB is 2 miles southwest and lies between West Hill Road and Hill West road on Creamery Road, taking traffic over the Crystal Creek.
+The Creamery Covered Bridge (AKA.
+Hill West CB/Crystal CB) is 2 miles southwest and lies between West Hill Road and Hill West Road on a cross-over road between the two confusing roads.
+Here you will find the Creamery Road, taking traffic over Crystal Creek.
 Confused by Hill West and West Hill?
 Don’t blame me, I didn’t name them.

 I first found the Hill West Covered Bridge (aka Creamery covered bridge) some years back and to save you some trouble, you can read my article on the Hill West Bridge here.

-To find the fifth covered bridge you will have to travel about a mile south of Montgomery Center on Route 118 to find the Hutchins Covered Bridge.
+To find the next covered bridge you will have to travel about a mile south of Montgomery Center on Route 118 to find the Hutchins Covered Bridge.
+Watch for Hutchens Bridge Rd.

 The nice thing about all of these covered bridges, except for the Hill West covered bridge, is that they are just off the main road and easy to find.